-Tier 1: Core Curriculum

-All students, including students who require curricular enhancements for acceleration.
+Tier 1: Core Curriculum: All students, including students who require curricular enhancements for acceleration.

-Tier 2: Strategic Interventions Students who need more support in addition to the core curriculum.
+Tier 2: Strategic Interventions: Students who need more support in addition to the core curriculum.

-Tier 3: Comprehensive & Intensive Students who need individualized interventions.
-An individual progress monitoring/Rtl plan developed at the school where the student is enrolled, in consultation with the parent, is required for any student whose performance in reading, writing, science and/or mathematics is a Level 1 based on the most recent FSA scores.
+Tier 3: Comprehensive & Intensive: Students who need individualized interventions.

+An individual progress monitoring/Rtl plan developed at the school in consultation with the parent is required for any student whose performance in reading, writing, science and/or mathematics is a Level 1 based on the most recent FAST scores.
 The individual progress monitoring/Rtl plan is to include the following:

-Indicators of the student's proficiency, which may include teacher assessments, norm-referenced data, statewide assessments, and diagnostic assessments.

-1. Remediation options may include strategies within the regular class, tutorial support, home strategies, intensive courses, or other appropriate strategies.

-2. If the student has been identified as having, a deficiency in reading, the individual progress monitoring/Rtl plan must identify the student's specific areas of deficiency in phonemic awareness, phonic, fluency, comprehension, and vocabulary.
-The desired levels of performance in the needed areas are to be identified and the instructions supports to be provided are to also be listed in the plan.
+- 1. Indicators of the student's proficiency, which may include teacher assessments, norm-referenced data, statewide assessments, and diagnostic assessments. - Remediation options may include strategies within the regular class, tutorial support, home strategies, intensive courses, or other appropriate strategies. - 3.
+If the student has been identified as having a deficiency in reading, the individual progress monitoring/Rtl plan must identify the student's specific areas of deficiency in phonemic awareness, phonic, fluency, comprehension, and vocabulary.
+The desired levels of performance in the needed areas shall be identified and the instruction supports shall be included in the plan.